Last Updated on April 14, 2026 by Ioana

 A first castle was built here in 474 BC, so the place has some very rich history.
 Today it is the most visited attraction in Ischia.

-We docked our boat at the Ischia Porto.
-From there the bus stop was a short walk away.
-I bought a day pass for 5 euros and I used it to visit different parts of the island.
+I bought a bus day pass for 5 euros and I used it to visit different parts of the island.
 You get unlimited bus rides with the day pass, so I think it’s a great deal.

 From the bus stop near the port you can take bus 7 and its last stop will be the Aragonese Castle.